-{\it Case 1 : A weak wave $\lbrace U_-, U_1 \rbrace$ collides with the strong vortex sheet/entropy wave $\lbrace U_1, U_+ \rbrace$ from below}.
+{\it Case $1$.
+A weak wave $\lbrace U_-, U_1 \rbrace$ collides with the strong vortex sheet/entropy wave $\lbrace U_1, U_+ \rbrace$ from below}.
 The Riemann problem $\lbrace U_-, U_+ \rbrace$ is solved as follows:

-with $\chi(U_1, U_+)$ as the speed of the strong vortex sheet/entropy wave, and the state $U_2$ is solved in a way that $\lbrace U_-, U_2 \rbrace$ is the strong vortex sheet/entropy wave starting from $U_-$ and $\chi(U_1, U_+) = \chi(U_-, U_2)$.
-Hence, we find that ({\bf SRS}) keeps the same strength of the strong vortex sheet/entropy wave, and the error appears in the non-physical fronts.
+with $\chi(U_1, U_+)$ as the speed of the strong vortex sheet/entropy wave, and state $U_2$ is solved in a way that $\lbrace U_-, U_2 \rbrace$ is the strong vortex sheet/entropy wave starting from $U_-$ and $\chi(U_1, U_+) = \chi(U_-, U_2)$.
+Hence, ({\bf SRS}) keeps the same strength of the strong vortex sheet/entropy wave, and the error appears in the non-physical fronts.

-{\it Case 2: A weak wave $\lbrace U_2, U_+ \rbrace$ collides with the strong vortex sheet/entropy wave $\lbrace U_-, U_2 \rbrace$ from above}.
+{\it Case $2$.
+A weak wave $\lbrace U_2, U_+ \rbrace$ collides with the strong vortex sheet/entropy wave $\lbrace U_-, U_2 \rbrace$ from above}.
 The Riemann problem $\lbrace U_-, U_+ \rbrace$ is solved as follows:

 with $\chi(U_-, U_2)$ denoting the speed of the strong vortex sheet/entropy wave. \emph{3.2.
-Construction of Wave Front Tracking Approximations} Given $\vartheta$, the corresponding front tracking approximate solution $U^{\vartheta}(x, y)$ is built up as follows.
-At $x = 0$, all the Riemann problems in $\overline{U}^{\vartheta}$ are solved by using the accurate Riemann solver.
-Furthermore, one can change the speed of one of the incoming fronts so that, at any time $x > 0$, there is at most one collision involving only two incoming fronts.
-Of course, this adjustment of speed can be chosen arbitrarily small.
-Let $\omega_{\vartheta}$ be a fixed small parameter with $\omega_{\vartheta} \rightarrow 0$, as $\vartheta \rightarrow 0$, which will be determined later.
-For convenience, the index $j$ in $\alpha_{j}$ will be dropped henceforward, and we will write $\alpha_{j}$ as $\alpha$ when there is no ambiguity involved; the same applies for $\beta$; and we will moreover employ the same notation $\alpha$ as a wave and its strength as before; the same applies for $\beta$.
+Construction of Wave Front Tracking Approximations} Given $\vartheta>0$, the corresponding front tracking approximate solution $U^{\vartheta}(x, y)$ is constructed as follows: At $x = 0$, all the Riemann problems in $\overline{U}^{\vartheta}$ are solved by using the accurate Riemann solver.
+Furthermore, we can change the speed of one of the incoming fronts so that, at any time $x > 0$, there is at most one collision involving only two incoming fronts.
+This adjustment of speed can be chosen arbitrarily small.
+Let $\omega_{\vartheta}$ be a fixed small parameter with $\omega_{\vartheta} \rightarrow 0$ as $\vartheta \rightarrow 0$, which will be determined later.
+For convenience, subscript $j$ in $\alpha_{j}$ will be dropped henceforward, and we will write $\alpha_{j}$ as $\alpha$ when no ambiguity arises and employ the same notation $\alpha$ as a wave and its strength as before; the same applies for $\beta$.

-\emph{Case 1: Two weak waves with strengths $\alpha$ and $\beta$ interact at some $x > 0$}.
+\emph{Case $1$.
+Two weak waves with strengths $\alpha$ and $\beta$ interact at some $x > 0$}.
 The Riemann problem produced by this collision is solved in the following way:

 \begin{itemize} \item If $|\alpha \beta| > \omega_{\vartheta}$ and the two waves are physical, then the accurate Riemann solver is employed. \item If $|\alpha \beta| < \omega_{\vartheta}$ and the two waves are physical, or there is a non-physical wave, then the simplified Riemann solver is employed. \end{itemize}